Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 It can be helpful to use render instead of component in your &lt;Route&gt; when you need to pass props into the rendered component.
 For example, imagine that you needed to pass the users object as a prop to your Users component.
 Then you could pass in props from Root to Users by returning the Users component like so:

 As a reminder, BrowserRouter can only have a single child component.
-That's why you have wrapped all your routes within parent a &lt;div&gt; element.
+That’s why you have wrapped all your routes within parent a &lt;div&gt; element.

-With this Root component, you will always render the &lt;h1&gt;Hi, I'm Root!&lt;/h1&gt;, regardless of the path.
+With this Root component, you will always render the &lt;h1&gt;Hi, I’m Root!&lt;/h1&gt;, regardless of the path.
 Because of the first &lt;Route&gt;, you will only render the App component if the path exactly matches /.
 Because of the second &lt;Route&gt;, you will only render the Users component if the path matches /users.

 Route path params
 =================